 What is happening?

-From 10 January 2026, exporters will be required to provide additional information for seafood leaving the UK.
+As of 10 January 2026, exporters will now be required to provide additional information for seafood leaving the UK.
 As a registered user of the Fish Export Service, you need to act early to familiarise and adopt the changes, to ensure you can continue to export fish and seafood products.
 With just weeks to go, these changes will apply to all documents created within the Fish Export Service.

 How these changes affect you?